-On the other hand, the MM\footnote{MM stands for Maximization-Minorization or Minimization-Majorization, depending on the optimization problem that needs to be solved.} algorithm \cite{Hunter2004} is generally employed for solving more general optimization problems (not only for Maximum Likelihood and Maximum a Posteriori problems), particularly when there is no closed-form expressions for the solution of the optimization problem or the objective cost function is not convex.
-Real-life applications where the MM algorithm has been utilized include communication systems problems \cite{Pollakis2012} and image processing \cite{Figueiredo2007}.
+On the other hand, the MM\footnote{MM stands for Maximization-Minorization or Minimization-Majorization, depending on the optimization problem that needs to be solved.} algorithm \cite{Hunter2004} is generally employed for solving more general optimization problems, not only for ML and Maximum a Posteriori (MAP) estimation problems.
+In general, the main motivation for using the MM algorithm is the lack of closed-form expressions for the solution of the optimization problem or dealing with objective cost functions that are not convex.
+Applications where the MM algorithm has been utilized include communication systems problems \cite{Pollakis2012} and image processing \cite{Figueiredo2007}.
 For constrained optimization problems, an elegant solution is presented by Marks and Wright \cite{Marks1978}, where the constraints are incorporated via the formulation of surrogate functions.
 Surprisingly, Marks' approach has not received the same attention from the scientific community when it comes to compare it with the EM and the MM algorithms.
-In fact, these three approaches are contemporary, but the EM algorithm has attracted most of the attention (out of the three methods), and it has been used for linear and nonlinear statistical inference in biology and engineering, see e.g. \cite{ref:Aguero2012, ref:Beal2003, ref:Gopaluni2008, ref:Hobolth2005, ref:Schon2010, ref:Yang2013}, amongst others.
-On the other hand, as shown in \cite{Hunter2004}, the MM algorithm has obtained much less attention, while Marks' approach is known only to a limited audience in the the Communication Systems community.
+In fact, these three approaches are contemporary, but the EM algorithm has attracted most of the attention (out of the three methods), and it has been used for solving linear and nonlinear statistical inference problems in biology and engineering, see e.g. \cite{ref:Aguero2012, ref:Beal2003, ref:Gopaluni2008, ref:Hobolth2005, ref:Schon2010, ref:Yang2013}, amongst others.
+On the other hand, as shown in \cite{Hunter2004}, the MM algorithm has obtained much less attention, while Marks' approach is mostly known to a limited audience in the the Communication Systems community.
 These three approaches have important similarities: i) a surrogate function is defined and optimized in place of the original optimization problem, and ii) the solution is obtained iteratively.
 In general, these algorithms are ``principles and recipes'' \cite{Meng2007} or a ``philosophy'' \cite{Hunter2004} for constructing solutions to a broad variety of optimization problems.